Solutions To Environmental Problems

 Experiential: In this hands-on course, students develop their capabilities in environmental problem-solving.

-- Students participate in lab activities to develop practical and technical scientific skills.
+- Students participate in lab activities to develop practical skills.

-- STEP courses are full of field trips to observe and communicate with practitioners in the field.
+- Field trips enable students to observe and communicate with practitioners.

-- Students engage in a semester-long research-action projects conducted in small groups with the guidance of faculty, staff or community mentors that advance solutions at a local scale.
-Students then get the opportunity to present their project results at a public forum.
+- Students engage in semester-long research-action projects conducted in small groups with the guidance of faculty, staff or community mentors that advance solutions at a local scale.
+Students then present their project results at a public forum.

 In small groups with guidance from a mentor, students develop local solutions through projects, such as: